Famous Marijuana Users

-Woody Harrelson—one of Hollywood’s biggest marijuana enthusiasts—stopped smoking pot because he said that it was making him emotionally unavailable.
+Woody Harrelson—one of Hollywood’s most famous marijuana users—stopped smoking pot because he said that it was making him emotionally unavailable.6

-In a 2017 interview with Vulture magazine, the star talked about how he quit the drug almost a year ago, saying that, “I don’t have a problem at all with smoking.
+In a 2017 interview with Vulture magazine, the star talked about how he quit the drug almost a year ago, saying, “I don’t have a problem at all with smoking.
 I think it’s great… But when you’re doing it all the time, it just becomes… Well, you know.
 I feel like it was keeping me from being emotionally available.”6

-Harrelson is a well-known cannabis smoker due to incidents such as:
+Harrelson was well-known for his cannabis smoking due to incidents such as:

 - Misdemeanor charges for possessing marijuana in the 90s.

-- Appearing on Ziggy Marley’s song advocating for the growing of weed, “Wild and Free.”
+- Appearing on Ziggy Marley’s song “Wild and Free,” which advocated for the growth of weed.